3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 The exact circumstances leading up to the shooting were still unclear.
 Deegan previously told CBS affiliate WJAX-TV that, following the killings, the suspect had barricaded himself inside the store.

-"One shooting is too much, but these mass shootings are really hard to take," Deegan told the station from the scene during the standoff.
+"One shooting is too much, but these mass shootings are really hard to take," Deegan said from the scene during the standoff.

 Meanwhile, nearby Edwards Waters University said in a campus safety alert that all students were being "kept in their residence halls."
 The university said the shooting was not believed to have involved any campus faculty, staff or students.